 FACTBOX-Who might argue the case against Trump in the Senate impeachment trial?

-When the U.S. Senate begins the impeachment trial against President Donald Trump, a handful of trial lawmakers from the House of Representatives will act as prosecutors to lay out the case against the president.
-Those "managers," as they are formally known, will likely be appointed next week when House Democrats unveil legislation to formally transmit the impeachment articles to the Senate.
+When the U.S. Senate begins the impeachment trial against President Donald Trump, a handful of lawmakers from the House of Representatives will act as prosecutors to lay out the case against the president.
+Those "managers," as they are formally known, will likely be appointed on Wednesday when House Democrats transmit the articles of impeachment to the Senate.

 Here are some of the leading candidates: JERROLD NADLER